 Step 4.
 Implement your preventive maintenance.
 Now you need to decide if you want to run your plan manually or if you’d like to implement a CMMS system that can automate the processes.

-For a more detailed guide on how to successfully implement a preventive maintenance plan check out our “The Ridiculously Simple Guide To Starting a Preventive Maintenance Plan” post.
+For a more detailed guide on how to successfully implement a preventive maintenance strategy check out our How To Switch From Reactive Maintenance To Preventive Maintenance – Complete Transition Guide post.

 Definition: Determines the condition of equipment while it’s in use through hardware and software designed to measure functionality or abnormalities.
 The return on investment is gained through knowing exactly when services are needed, and only servicing equipment when it’s required.